hauhuynh1208/nhatro-docs/US/us-2.md

     "Mobile: card layout.",
     "List is paginated.",
-    "Each row/card has a checkbox (bulk action to be defined in a separate US).", "Clicking a row/card navigates to the seller detail screen.", "No sellers: display 'No sellers found'."
+    "Each row/card has a checkbox (bulk action to be defined in a separate US).", "The seller's full_name in each row/card is a link.
+Clicking it navigates to the seller detail screen.", "No sellers: display 'No sellers found'."
   ],
   "entities_involved": ["admin", "seller"],